Cancer treatment: dealing with hot flashes and night sweats

 - Opioids.
 Strong pain relievers given to some people with cancer.

 - Tamoxifen.
-A drug used to treat breast cancer in both women and men.
+A medicine used to treat breast cancer in both women and men.
 It is also used to prevent cancer in some women.

 - Tricyclic antidepressants.
-A type of antidepressant drug.
+A type of antidepressant medicine.

 - Steroids.
 Used to reduce swelling.
 They also may be used to treat some cancers.